-According to that website, the cost of living in Bucharest is almost identical to that in Sofia (both cities being the capitals):
+According to that website, the cost of living in Sofia is surprisingly higher in Sofia than it is in Bucharest (at least for 2022):

 For example, the prices for food and other items in their Black Sea resorts are lower than those in Romania if we’re making an apples to apples comparison.